The 5 Essential Outlet Tests Every Homeowner Should Know How to Do

 How to Measure Voltage

 Set a multimeter to measure voltage.
-Insert a probe into each slot to measure the line voltage.
+Insert a probe into each slot and read the line voltage measurement.
 A properly working outlet gives a reading of 110 to 120 volts.
 If there is no reading, check the wiring and the outlet.

 How to Check for a Properly Grounded Outlet

 A properly grounded outlet registers voltage when one probe of a voltage detector is inserted into the small outlet slot and the other probe is placed on the receptacle's center screw.
-If the light fails to light, the outlet is not properly grounded.
-Conduct a polarity test.
+If the light fails to turn on, the outlet is not properly grounded and you should conduct a polarity test.

 How to Test the Outlet